-Arnaud is the Head of Programmes Evaluation with over 15 years’ experience in research and meta-research.
+Arnaud is the Head of Research with over 15 years’ experience in research and meta-research.

 As a researcher, Arnaud is particularly interested in interventions that have the potential to improve the outcomes of disadvantaged children, their parents/carers and the professionals who support them.
 He is specialised in the design, and management of large-scale, complex evaluations.
 For example, he commissioned and managed the evaluation of the National Tutoring Programme, which is part of the government’s £1bn Covid Catch-Up Programme.